henyau/Image-Segmentation-with-Unet/README.md

 ## Implementation details
 ### U-Net layers
+This implementation used here is derived from: 	https://github.com/petrosgk/Kaggle-Carvana-Image-Masking-Challenge

 The contraction path layers are implemented in Keras as :
 ~~~
     down = Conv2D(64, (3, 3), padding='same')(input)